SteveLeviathan/FlappyBirdStyle/README.md

 # FlappyBirdStyle
 FlappyBirdStyle WebGL export from Unity

-Note!
-Works in Safari, in Chrome the pillars are invisible.
+NOTE!
+Works in Safari, but in Chrome the pillars are invisible.

 Go here to play the game:
 https://steveleviathan.github.io/FlappyBirdStyle/